Entry-Level Audit Positions

 Is there a deadline to take the Auditor Evaluator I examination?

 The Auditor Evaluator I examination is offered on a continuous basis.
-At this time, we intend to keep the examination open year round with a brief closure in the summer for administrative purposes.
+We close the examination periodically for routine maintenance.

 How long before I get my examination results?